rpyron/delim-SOM/README.md

 ### 2.2 Process mitochondrial COI data

-We next import and process the aligned mitochondrial COI sequences using the same function and the recommended default settings.
+Here, we import and process the aligned mitochondrial COI sequences using the same function and the recommended default settings.
 The sequence alignment is converted to biallelic SNP variables, after which `sub()` is used to retain only the numeric specimen identifier.
 Duplicate specimen identifiers are removed by retaining the first occurrence, and the output is evaluated.